 Student Course Selection

 You have the flexibility to choose the VHS Learning courses in which your students enroll, and which students will be allowed to take VHS Learning courses.
 Some schools open the entire VHS Learning catalog to any student wishing to take a course.
 Others have a rigorous application process for students enrolling in VHS Learning classes.
 The choice is yours.
 Just be sure to keep in mind the following policies and guidelines when making your decision.

 Students and instructors participating in VHS Learning courses follow the VHS Learning academic calendar.
 Students enrolling in VHS Learning fall, spring, or full-year courses may be enrolled in courses through the last day of the VHS Learning add period.
 The VHS Learning add period ends one week after the semester start dates in both fall and spring.
 Both fall and full-year courses follow the fall add period.

-Individual tuition students who officially withdraw from their full year, Advanced Placement (AP), fall, or spring semester courses through notification to VHS Learning may receive a refund of tuition according to the following schedule:
+Individual tuition students who officially withdraw from their full year, Advanced Placement (AP), flexible, fall, or spring semester courses through notification to VHS Learning may receive a refund of tuition according to the following schedule:

 - A full refund, less a $25 administration fee, will be granted prior to the start of class.

 - 75% tuition refund will be granted if the withdrawal from the course occurs during the first week of the course.